 Themis Data Protection Addendum

-To the extent that Themis Processes any Subscriber Personal Data (each as defined below) and (i) the Subscriber Personal Data relates to individuals located in the EEA; or (ii) Subscriber is established in the EEA, the provisions of this Data Processing Addendum (“DPA”) shall apply to the processing of such Subscriber Personal Data.
+To the extent that Themis Processes any Subscriber Personal Data (each as defined below) and (i) the Subscriber Personal Data relates to individuals located in the EEA; or (ii) Subscriber is established in the EEA or UK, the provisions of this Data Processing Addendum (“DPA”) shall apply to the processing of such Subscriber Personal Data.
 In the event of any conflict between the remainder of the Agreement and the DPA, the DPA will prevail.

 1.1.
 The following capitalised terms used in this DPA shall be defined as follows:

 (a) “Controller” has the meaning given in the GDPR.

 (b) “Data Protection Laws” means the EU General Data Protection Regulation 2016/679 (“GDPR“) or the UK General Data Protection Regulation (“UK GDPR”), tailored by the Data Protection Act 2018, any applicable national implementing legislation in each case as amended, replaced or superseded from time to time, and all applicable legislation protecting the fundamental rights and freedoms of persons and their right to privacy with regard to the Processing of Subscriber Personal Data.

 (c) “Data Subject” has the meaning given in the GDPR.

 (d) “European Economic Area” or “EEA” means the Member States of the European Union together with Iceland, Norway, and Liechtenstein.

 (e) “Processing” has the meaning given in the GDPR, and “Process” will be interpreted accordingly.

 (f) “Processor” has the meaning given in the GDPR.